dribdat/awesome-hackathon/README.md

 ## Guides

-> These are helpful handbooks and articles that will give you some orientation, and help you to prepare a plan for organizing your event.
+> These are helpful handbooks, literature collections and articles that will give you some orientation, and help you to prepare a plan for organizing your event.

 - [Dribdat wiki](https://github.com/dribdat/docs/wiki) - Community sourced guidelines from an open source project.
 - [GitHub Guide to Hackathons](https://hackathons.github.com/) - Join a community connected by code, with tips & tricks from GitHub.